chinamike65/hugo-tuolesi/content/book3/book3en.md

 In particular, more detailed explanations and supplements have been made for the relatively brief parts in the "Great Treatise on the Stages of the Path of Enlightenment ".

-For example, the section on "Approaching the Good Men" in the "Great Treatise on the Stages of the Path of Enlightenment " has only 15 pages (Guanghua Temple edition of "The Path of Enlightenment"), and the text is difficult to understand.
+For example, the section on **"Approaching the Good Men"** in the "Great Treatise on the Stages of the Path of Enlightenment " has only 15 pages (Guanghua Temple edition of "The Path to Enlightenment"), and the text is difficult to understand.
 A Detailed explanation is given.

 It can be said that this edition of "The Three Principal Aspects of the Path" is the most comprehensive, thorough and easy-to-understand book among the books that explain the correct sequence for teaching and learning the Dharma.

-The master has repeatedly emphasized that the sooner the "The Three Principal Aspects of the Path" is published, the sooner it will benefit all sentient beings!
+I repeatedly emphasized that the sooner the "The Three Principal Aspects of the Path" is published, the sooner it will benefit all sentient beings!

-Therefore, I often proof-read with my disciples until very late at night, and started proof-reading early the next day.
+Therefore, I often proof-read with my disciples until very late at night, and started proof-reading again early the next day.

-In June 2014, due to overwork, the master felt unwell.
-Afterwards, at the strong request of the Hong Kong disciples, he went to Hong Kong for a physical examination and adjusted his medication for half a year.
+In June 2014, due to overwork, I felt unwell.
+Afterwards, at the strong request of the Hong Kong disciples, I went to Hong Kong for a physical examination and adjusted my medication for half a year.

-The master hopes that the vast number of Buddhist students can correctly understand the essence of the Buddha's Dharma while they have a strong desire for the Buddha's holy teaching tools, get out of the misunderstanding of non-sequential and blind practice, and diligently study and reflect on the path to enlightenment, and practice diligently according to the three paths, in order to realize enlightenment as soon as possible!
+The master hopes that the vast number of Buddhist students can correctly understand the essence of the Buddha's Dharma and have a strong desire for the Buddha's holy teaching, get out of the misunderstanding of non-sequential and blind practice, and diligently study and reflect on the path to enlightenment, and practice diligently according to the three scopes, in order to realize enlightenment as soon as possible!

 Bow down, thank you, Master!

 Thanks to Nie Dolma and all the brothers who participated in the proof-reading!

-Inferior disciple Sanjay was established
+Disciple Sanjay was established

 August 8, 2015